When did J.R.R. Tolkien live?

 The Silmarillion tells of the creation of the World, the Awakening of the Elves and the beginnings of Men, the Wars between Morgoth and the other gods, and finally, the rising of Sauron and the forging of the Ring.
 That same ring, found by Bilbo down in Gollum’s lair in The Hobbit, becomes the central element of The Lord of the Rings, which ends the cycle.

-The plot of The Silmarillion thus spans several thousands of years, whereas most of the story of The Lord of the Rings takes place over the course of single year, in 3018–9 of the Third Age… So the events of The Lord of the Rings, however momentous, form only a short chapter in the history of J.R.R.
+The plot of The Silmarillion thus spans several thousand years, whereas most of the story of The Lord of the Rings takes place over the course of a single year, in 3018-9 of the Third Age… So the events of The Lord of the Rings, however momentous, form only a short chapter in the history of J.R.R.
 Tolkien’s world.

 What is ‘HoMe’?